tarwn/lessthandot-hugo/blogs/content/posts/2008-11-07-finding-fragmentation-of-an-index-and-fi.md

   </tr>
 </table>

 That is good, almost no fragmentation.
-Let&#8217;s change that shall we?
+Let's change that shall we?

 sql
 UPDATE TestIndex